Content from What is OMOP?

 data and scripts we are using are all in our working directory.
 The data

-files should be located in the directory data
+files should be located in the directory data, inside the

 working directory.
 Now we can load the data into R, there are three data